QuentinRa/blog.quentinra.dev/info/api/index.md

 a query on DuckDuckGo/Google/...
 "Github API PHP" gave my [this driver](https://github.com/KnpLabs/php-github-api).

-But you may also use tools, if you want to test the requests before actually starting to code.
+But you may also use tools if you want to test the requests before actually starting to code.
 The most famous tool is